"From the Mint", Book VI

 Yes copper, like other metals, tends to tarnish over time, especially if exposed to water and air.
 Take the Statue of Liberty; because of the oxidation reaction, the copper-plated outside of the statue is now a dull green and not its original orangey-red copper color.
 According to the New York Historical Society, the change to today’s green statue occurred over time and was completed in 1920, 34 years after the stature was unveiled.
 As with any collectible, we at the Osborne Mint recommend storing your pieces in airtight containers and handling your precious rounds while wearing white gloves.

-One of my favorite hacks for restoring a real penny that is tarnished and tattered, that I leaned from Steve Spangler’s science pages, is to dip the coin into a cap fuTacoBellPennyll of Taco Bell Medium Flavored Taco Sauce.
+One of my favorite hacks for restoring a real penny that is tarnished and tattered, that I leaned from Steve Spangler’s science pages, is to dip the coin into a cap full of Taco Bell Medium Flavored Taco Sauce.
 The vinegar and salt in the taco sauce work vigorously to remove years of wear and tear from the coin.
 Now I don’t recommend this process for your collectibles, but it does make the penny look shiny and new.
 Stay tuned for the video of me cleaning a severely tarnished copper round with taco sauce!

 Thank you again to our readers for posing questions and placing inquiries about copper, it made for a very interesting topic.
 Although we have not made our American Legacy Collection in a copper alternative, we have crafted and designed thousands of collectible copper rounds.
 Again visit our partners at US Coppers and their catalog of our copper craft.
 Keep reading, keep sending in your queries and keep collecting.